-The FY 2019 Appropriations Act appropriated \$900 million to be awarded by DOT for the BUILD Transportation grants program.
-The FY 2019 BUILD Transportation grants are for capital investments in surface transportation infrastructure and are to be awarded on a competitive basis for projects that will have a significant local or regional impact.
-Additionally, the Act allows for up to \$15 million (of the \$900 million) to be awarded for the planning, preparation or design of eligible projects.
-DOT is referring to any such awards as BUILD Transportation planning grants.
-The FY 2019 Appropriations Act also allows DOT to retain up to \$27 million of the \$900 million for award, oversight and administration of grants and credit assistance made under the program.
+The FY 2020 Appropriations Act appropriated \$1 billion to be awarded by DOT for the BUILD Transportation grants program.
+The FY 2020 BUILD Transportation grants are for capital investments in surface transportation infrastructure and are to be awarded on a competitive basis for projects that will have a significant local or regional impact.
+Additionally, DOT will award no less than \$15 million (of the \$1 billion) for the planning, preparation or design of eligible projects.
+DOT refers to such awards as BUILD Transportation planning grants.
+The FY 2020 Appropriations Act also allows DOT to retain up to \$25 million of the \$1 billion for award, oversight and administration of grants and credit assistance made under the program.
+In addition to the FY 2020 BUILD funds, unobligated TIGER FY 2017 and FY 2018 BUILD funds may be made available and awarded under this solicitation to projects that can be obligated before the September 30, 2020 obligation deadline associated with those prior years' funds.
 If this solicitation does not result in the award and obligation of all available funds, DOT may publish additional solicitations.

-The FY 2019 Appropriations Act allows up to 20 percent of available funds (or \$180 million) to be used by the Department to pay the subsidy and administrative costs of a project receiving credit assistance under the Transportation Infrastructure Finance and Innovation Act of 1998 ("TIFIA") or Railroad Rehabilitation and Improvement Financing (RRIF) programs, if that use of the FY 2019 BUILD funds would further the purposes of the BUILD Transportation grants program.
+The FY 2020 Appropriations Act allows up to 20 percent of available funds (or \$200 million) to be used by DOT to pay the subsidy and administrative costs of a project receiving credit assistance under the Transportation Infrastructure Finance and Innovation Act of 1998 ("TIFIA") or Railroad Rehabilitation and Improvement Financing (RRIF) programs, if that use of the FY 2020 BUILD funds would further the purposes of the BUILD Transportation grants program.